heavyk/shake-sphere/dr-richard.md

 I then buckled mine armour, drew out my sword, thinking to goe downe: With ashie visage,
 Blewish, suphulcure eyes, and her breast
-Furrowd with wounds, all which made me weepe,
+Furrowd with wounds, all which made me weepe.
 Thongs at her heeles, by which Achilles horse
 Drew her in triumph through the Greekish Campe,
 Burst from the earth, crying, Æneas flye,